geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 The CSF describes desired outcomes that are intended to be understood by a broad audience,including executives, managers, and practitioners, regardless of their cybersecurity expertise.

+While many cybersecurity risk management activities focus on preventing negative events from occurring, they may also support taking advantage of positive opportunities.
+Actions to reduce cybersecurity risk might benefit an organization in other ways, like increasing revenue.
+(e.g., first offering excess facility space to a commercial hosting provider for hosting their own and other organizations’ data centers, then moving a major financial system from the organization’s in-house data center to the hosting provider to reduce cybersecurity risks).

 > [!NOTE] Outcomes
 > * Outcomes are clear, measurable security results that an organization aims to achieve.
 > * Outcomes describe the desired security state.